cappuccino/OJTest/README.md

 Tools
 =====

-* OJAutotest - an tool to automatically test your Cappuccino application when you make changes
+* OJAutotest - a tool to automatically test your Cappuccino application when you make changes

 Contributors
 ============